On rooftops and under the ground

 The compounding Lebanese crisis became a staple of conversation: we discussed power cuts and alternative energy, potable water and potential swim zones, travel and financials, money transfers and the will to continue reflecting on this project throughout.
 The works emanate from the discussions, navigating between speculation and reality, addressing the city’s transformation through its thresholds, and bringing to the foreground what is deeply hidden in the city’s urban and social fabric.

 Mohamad Kanaan whose only work is site-specific to the Letco Star Hotel, a low-income rental housing with converted hotel rooms that accommodate multiple renters, informed the locations of the other provocations.
-We curated a parcours where others works infiltrate and/or hack another hotel’s swimming pool, a car wash under ground, a parking lot waiting for a sky-scraper, building elevators and neighborhood bakeries, pharmacies and cafés as well as partly dysfunctional led-billboard spreading out to the rest of the city (Ring Bridge) to name a few.
-This exhibition in public space is a result of many experiments, ones that are still in-progress as we write this.
+We curated a parcours where others works infiltrate and/or hack another hotel’s swimming pool, a car wash underground, a parking lot waiting for a sky-scraper, building elevators and neighborhood bakeries, pharmacies and cafés as well as partly dysfunctional led-billboard spreading out to the rest of the city (Ring Bridge) to name a few.
+This exhibition in public space is a result of many experiments, ones that are still in progress as we write this.
 It is the outcome of conversations with academics and artists, with hotel managers, and building owners, with older city dwellers and future witnesses of a perhaps sunken city.
 It is an exhibition format that is porous to the unexpected, to failures of trust, to relation-building on which the production of (all) our projects rely on, to electricity cuts, technical glitches, generators falling apart, sudden road-blocks or sewage flooding, wheat running short or the banks shutting down.
 On Rooftops and Under the Ground allowed us to provide artists with a production opportunity to engage with socially meaningful topics in a collaborative format, provide the city and the people we engaged with at all levels with an unusual, minor, nonetheless genuine encounter with contemporary art practice and aesthetics – (our favorite art mediation tool) and finally gave us, as a curatorial platform, a testing ground for our tools and processes of public art commissioning and production.

 The project’s visual identity was designed by Robin Khalil.